jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 [Contents](https://hackmd.io/@Techvolution/start) | [Prior Chapter](https://hackmd.io/@Techvolution/introduction) | [Next Chapter](https://hackmd.io/@Techvolution/act-one)

-## Goaline
+## Goalline

 Techvolution gives us the power to upgrade our society.
 With this new philosophy, every person on Main Street has the right and duty to upgrade their society with the almost magical possibilities of computers and the internet.

-Yet, something very important is missing.
+Yet, something essential is missing.

-Techvolution is indeed the politics of the Internt Age.
+Techvolution is indeed the politics of the Internet Age.
 But politics doesn't open businesses, generate electricity, or grow food to eat.
 To live in the future, America, Canada, and the rest of the Western world must also upgrade our economics.
 Only with a modernized way to work and grow families will me and you ever be happy with our society again.

-We change our economics by learning a familar lesson.
-Your true economic power isn't being a consumer or an employee.
+We change our economics by learning a familiar lesson.
+Your real economic power isn't being a consumer or an employee.
 Brand loyalty and retirement funds don't make a person powerful.
 Like in politics, your choices do.

-And to increase your economic power, we must create levers of power that let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
+And to increase your economic power, we must create levers of power.
+One that lets you control exactly who you work for, whose products you buy, and under what terms you make these deals.
 This new economy is a wonderful place.
 A place where individuals are as powerful as Big Business or Big Government.

-In fact, empowering Main Street with a new economy is the goaline that Techvolution fights for.
+In fact, empowering Main Street with a new economy is the goalline that Techvolution fights for.

-Happily, you'll already starting to live in the economy of the future.
-And we have the modern day protagonists to thank.
+Happily, we're already living in the economy of the future.
+And we have the modern-day protagonists to thank.
 They've been building it for years.

 ## Economic Upgrade

-Internet Age economics is centered on two simple facts: digital property doesn't expire and it can be shared with anyone in the world.
+Internet Age economics is centered on two simple facts: digital property doesn't expire, and it can be shared with anyone in the world.
 These innovations mean everyone, forever, can continually add to a single source of truth instead of rewriting, remaking, and rebuying the same old stuff year after year.

 If YouTube existed in Issac Newton's time, we'd all be learning about gravity from his videos.

 If you can imagine how cool that is, you'll appreciate why the economic policy of the future is called digital mass-collaboration.

-But before we can learn more about the economy of tomorrow, we must understand the Industrial Age economy its going to improve.
+But before we can learn more about the economy of tomorrow, we must understand the Industrial Age economy it's going to improve.
 As a fun bonus, we'll also get to see where antagonists come from too.

 ## The Era of Mass-Production

 The Industrial Age started in the late 1700s.
-If you time travelled and "looked down" on society back then, you'd see a much different world.
+If you time traveled and "looked down" on society back then, you'd see a much different world.

 It was a time of mud roads, hand tools, and abacus calculators.
-Human perseverance and ingenuity filled in for very limited technology.
+Human perseverance and ingenuity filled in for minimal technology.
 Being sick, cold, and hungry was an all too common way of life back then.

 This world is where Left/Right ideologies shined.
 You see, Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill lived on the frontline like everyone else.
 They too never had running water, antibiotics, or fresh food in the winter.
-Feeling society's pain motivated these philosopers to create the Industrial Age player god.
-Conservatives and Progressives were born to solve poverty.
+Feeling society's pain motivated these philosophers to create the Industrial Age player god.
+Conservatives and Progressives were born to solve poverty with industrialization.

-The same way we often dream of "Space Age" technology, the people who clicked together inside the young Left/Right player god dreamed of a year-round food supply, hot bath water, and communications that didn't need a horse.
+The same way we often dream of "Space Age" technology, the people who clicked together inside the young Left/Right player god imagined new technologies.
+Among their dreams were year-round food supply, hot bath water, and communications that didn't need a horse.
 To get these technological wonders, player gods of the Industrial Age upgraded their society with an economic policy called mass-production.

-As fortune would have it, the technology needed to mass produce anything, the piston steam engine (1712), had already seeded a new economy.
-As engineers, technicians and other protagonists make piston engines more powerful, they created steam-powered lathes, drills, and presses.
+As fortune would have it, the technology needed to mass-produce anything, the piston steam engine (1712), had already seeded a new economy.
+As engineers, technicians, and other protagonists make piston engines more powerful, they created steam-powered lathes, drills, and presses.
 These machines were put together like clockwork into production lines to mass-produce clothes, newspapers, and trains.
-However, although steam-powered production was much faster than traditional manual labour, machines still needed a lot of manpower to work.
+However, although steam-powered production was much faster than traditional manual labor, machines still needed a lot of manpower to work.

-That's why, throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs in villiages and towns to work at one of the many factories being built in the cities of the world.
+That's why, throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs in villages and towns.
+In the Industrial Age, the opportunity was to work inside a factory.

 Look below, and you'll see how our factory bound ancestors worked.